matloff/rectools/README.md

 ## Advanced Package for Recommender Systems

-A featured-filled package of tools from the recommender systems ("recsys") world, plus some new methods.
+A featured-filled package of tools from the recommender systems (RS) world, plus some new methods.

 ## Recommender Systems

-In recsys, we have data in which some "users" rate some "items," and we wish to predict how users would rate other items.
+In RS, we have data in which some "users" rate some "items," and we wish to predict how users would rate other items.
 Example applications are:

-* Moviegoers rate films (the "Hello World" of recsys).
+* Moviegoers rate films (the "Hello World" of RS).

 * Link prediction in graphs (where will the next new edge be created?).